rasteiner/k3-kql-client/readme.md

 //> "array"

 await kql `notes.children.listed[doubleOf(2)]` //you need to have "notes" and "doubleOf" defined in config
-//> the fourth listed note
+//> the 4th listed note

 const obj = {